 Love these great, old-fashioned cookies.
 Love the molasses flavor.

 Grease a cookie sheet.
 In a large bowl, cream together the shortening and sugar.
 Add the molasses, salt, and egg and blend well.
+In a separate bowl, sift together the dry ingredients.
+Blend into the creamed mixture.

 Ask a QuestionHere are the questions asked by community members.
 Read on to see the answers provided by the ThriftyFun community or ask a new question.